Dakota KK194 - Crew and Passengers crash site

 • Second World War (1939-1945)

 About the memorial: Propeller cemented to a large stone with small plaque on one of the blades.
 The logo of the Aircrew Association is engraved on the plaque above the inscription.
-The memorial is believed to be located in a gully near the summit of Ben Talaidh at the head of Glenforsa.
-This is 1 mile beyond the roadhead at the end of a 3 mile track from the A849.
+The memorial is located adjacent to the track leading to Tomsleibhe bothy.
+This is 1 mile beyond the roadhead at the end of a 3 mile track from the A849, and 1/3 of a mile south from Tomsleibhe bothy.

 Edit memorial details